petrstepanov/petrstepanov.github.io/static/petr-stepanov-vita.md

 * Assembled positron lifetime and Doppler spectrometers from ORTEC and Canberra (Mirion) fast electronic units.
 Utilized High-Purity Germanium Detectors (HPGe) and scintillation-based detector systems for single-photon counting.
 * Developed three open-source programs (C++, CERN ROOT) for a novel interpretation of the positron lifetime and Doppler experimental spectra.
   * Derived and solved kinetic equations describing the formation and chemical reactions of e+ and Ps atoms in solids, liquids, and nano-powders (Wolfram Mathematica).
-  * Incorporated physical parameters (grain size, defect concentrations, rate constants) into custom models (PDFs with convolution) for fitting of the experimental spectra (RooFit).
+  * Incorporated physical parameters (grain size, defect concentrations, rate constants) into custom models (PDFs with convolution) for fitting the experimental spectra (RooFit).
-* Above research allowed for estimation of defect concentrations and sizes in solids, classification of defect types (vacancies, dislocations) and characterization of the chemical decoration of defects.
+* The above research allowed for the estimation of defect concentrations and sizes in solids, classification of defect types (vacancies, dislocations), and characterization of the chemical decoration of defects.
 * Wrote three desktop GUI programs for spectra fitting and interpretation (C++, CMake, ROOT, Qt, Java)
   * GitHub repositories contain over 10k lines of code in total: [TLIST Processor](https://github.com/petrstepanov/tlist-processor), [SW Calculator](https://github.com/petrstepanov/sw-calculator), [RooPositron](https://github.com/petrstepanov/roopositron).
   * Extended default ROOT GUI library (Qt-based) to support the MVP design pattern.